sanger-tol/docker-images/README.md

 ```
 These would all add `--no-cache --build-arg "BUILD_PARAM=whatever"` to the docker build command.
 This is
 useful if you have an arbitrary `ARG` in your Dockerfile that you want to be able to set at build time.

+## Run test and build using GitLab CI
+### Prerequisite
+The following GitLab CI/CD varialbes needs to set:
+* APPLICATION_NAME efault 'empty', change to the application folder name in GitLab UI

+* BUILD_OR_TEST default 'test', change to 'build' in GitLab UI if needed

+* DOCKER_REGISTRY default 'gitlab', change to 'quay' in GitLab UI if needed

+* GITLAB_DOCKER_USER use them to push test images to Sanger GitLab and git tagging when building
+* GITLAB_DOCKER_TOKEN use them to push test images to Sanger GitLab and git tagging when building

+* QUAY_DOCKER_USER use them to push images to quay.io
+* QUAY_DOCKER_TOKEN use them to push images to quay.io